Guest Post by Kai Dove

 And so began Pigeo’s great adventure…

-(Editor’s Note: You can buy the shirt Pigeo inspired Julie to design in support of Palomacy here.)
+(Editor’s Note: You can buy the shirt Pigeo inspired Kai to design in support of Palomacy here.)

-Julie is a student at UC Berkeley, primarily studying the pigeon population on campus.
-She has always been a closeted pigeon lover and has finally realized her dreams.
+Kai is a student at UC Berkeley, primarily studying the pigeon population on campus.
+They have always been a closeted pigeon lover and have finally realized their dreams.